LORD-MicroStrain/mip_sdk/README.md

 In order to implement command timeouts and provide time of arrival information, this library requires applications to provide the time of received data.
 The time must be provided as an unsigned integral value with a reasonable precision, typically milliseconds since program startup.
-By default the timestamp type is set to `uint64_t`, but some embedded applications may which to change this to `uint32_t` via the `MICROSTRAIN_TIMESTAMP_TYPE` define.
+By default the timestamp type is set to `uint64_t`, but some embedded applications may wish to change this to `uint32_t` via the `MICROSTRAIN_TIMESTAMP_TYPE` define.
 Note that wraparound is permissible if the wraparound period is longer than twice the longest timeout used by the application.

 See the documentation page for [Timestamps](https://lord-microstrain.github.io/mip_sdk_documentation/latest/timestamps.html).